How to play top lane - ultimate League of Legends top lane guide

-4. In low divisions teamfight is how you win 9 out of 10 games, so picking a team fighting monster is how you carry.
+4. In low divisions, teamfight is how you win 9 out of 10 games, so picking a team fighting the monster is how you carry.
 Virtually any tank with good CC and durability or champion with AoE damage should work just fine.
 Although do not pick something that is hard to play, like Rumble or Gnar.

-5. Split push requires you to be able to beat down your opponent in lane.
-If you fail in lane, it will take a lot of time to get back into the game.
+5. Split push requires you to be able to beat down your opponent in the lane.
+If you fail in a lane, it will take a lot of time to get back into the game.

 6. It also requires knowledge of when to push and when to back away.

 7. If enemies have global or semi-global abilities (TF, Nocturne), they can constantly gank you, which in lower divisions will rather make your teammates tilt, as they don't know how to act, when jungler is camping one lane.